Data that Corporations Collect about Consumer Behavior

 Order now

-I propose a framework of consumption behavior that identifies factors that influence consumption behavior and illustrates how initiatives aimed at reducing consumption levels will vary in their impact depending on the level at which they effect change (Brown).
-This can then be translated for use in a global/ national platform/market in which consumers can monitor the level of resource consumption or utilization at local and national levels, track the success or failure of current pro-environmental projects/efforts with the option to invest and share in these efforts, and compete with prospective/ neighboring localities.
-The platform itself and its promotion must be broadcast in a way that is accessible, engaging, and prevalent to all consumers, no matter their socioeconomic or sociopolitical status/position.
-This will actively engage all consumers, public and private, in pro social and pro environmental efforts, exacting change and accountability at the prescribed rate.
+I suggest a framework of consumption behavior that identifies factors which influence such behavior.
+This will illustrate how initiatives designed to reduce consumption levels will vary in their impact, depending upon the level at which they effect change (Brown).
+Such insights can be translated for use in a global/national platform/market.
+Here, consumers can monitor resource consumption or utilization at local and national levels, track the success or failure of current pro-environmental projects/efforts, and have the option to invest and share in these initiatives.
+It will also facilitate a healthy competition with prospective/neighboring localities.
+The platform itself, along with its promotion, must be broadcast in a way accessible, engaging, and prevalent to all consumers, regardless of their socioeconomic or sociopolitical status.
+Such an approach will actively involve all consumers, both public and private, in pro social and pro-environmental efforts, thereby exacting change and fostering accountability at the prescribed rate.

-Firstly, the behavioral framework needs to integrate potential social, economic, and psychological factors that contribute to resource consumption behavior.
-Compiling this data will identify the role of social values in determining consumption behavior, laying the foreground for the installation of a shift in social values (Brown).
-A shift in social values will involve challenging the idea that consumption of material goods is a prime source of happiness, as these are the behaviors/ notions that drive overconsumption.
-Then, to determine consumption patterns that will be sustainable, the total amount of resources society should consume within a given timeframe will need to be clearly defined as, an individual’s share of those resources, and a clear expression of the types and quantities and cost of resources used in the production of these goods and services, to include all costs foreign and domestic.
+First, the behavioral framework needs to integrate potential social, economic, and psychological factors that contribute to resource consumption behavior.
+Compiling this data will help identify the role of social values in determining consumption behavior, laying the groundwork for a shift in such values (Brown).
+Challenging the idea that consumption of material goods is a prime source of happiness is pivotal in this shift, as these are the behaviors/notions that drive overconsumption.
+To determine sustainable consumption patterns, the total amount of resources society should consume within a given timeframe will need to be clearly defined.
+This should take into account an individual’s share of these resources, clearly express the types and quantities and cost of resources used in the production of goods and services, and should include all costs, both foreign and domestic.

-It is important to express true cost to consumers, as this will help them to make responsible, pro environmental choices in true reflection.
-It is empirical that the consumer be directly involved and able to accurately compare and assess their individual impact based on their choices and efforts and the choices and efforts of individuals and private parties local or otherwise.
+It is important to express the true cost to consumers as this will help them make responsible, pro-environmental choices in true reflection.
+It is imperative that the consumer is directly involved and able to accurately compare and assess their individual impact based on their choices and efforts, and the choices and efforts of individuals and private parties, locally or otherwise.
 This will assist in individual accountability.
 This groundwork should also define which resources should be preserved relative to the impact their depletion has on the economy, the environment, and the production and availability of goods and services to consumers.
 Evidence for the efficacy of such a structure and platform lies in data and institutions that are already in place and successful.
-Examples includes the stock market exchange, the success of advertising campaigns, and the data that corporations collect on consumer behavior that is used to determine, plan, and execute such campaigns, promotions, and sales.
-It will be empirical that consumers or private institutions not be asked to change by way of force/law or by proposition but by their own choosing and without a drastic change in current tradition.
+Examples include the stock market exchange, the success of advertising campaigns, and the data that corporations collect on consumer behavior used to determine, plan, and execute such campaigns, promotions, and sales.
+It will be empirical that consumers or private institutions should not be asked to change by way of force or proposition, but by their own choosing and without a drastic change in current tradition.

 Previous efforts and suggestions have been made and met with opposition.
-Such efforts include, taxation or other corrective measures, the restriction of access to resources by allocation of resources based on level of income, voluntary participation by consumers, and consumer boycotts.
+Such efforts include taxation or other corrective measures, the restriction of access to resources by allocating resources based on the level of income, voluntary participation by consumers, and consumer boycotts.
 Taxation imposes a hardship that can be disproportionate and seem disciplinary in action, and so its efficacy will be minimal.
-For taxation to work there must be a willingness among members of society to support the regulation and necessary to pass legislative efforts.
-Restriction of access to resources, where resources are allocated based on an individual’s income or right to a share, again, can be disproportionate and create feelings of inequality and be a catalyst for criminal behavior.
-Unequal distribution of resources will therefore be ineffective.
+For taxation to work, there must be a willingness among members of society to support the regulation necessary to pass legislative efforts.
+Restriction of access to resources, where resources are allocated based on an individual’s income or the right to a share, can again be disproportionate and create feelings of inequality and be a catalyst for criminal behavior.
+The unequal distribution of resources will, therefore, be ineffective.
 There is little evidence to support the effectiveness of a voluntary simplicity movement.
-This relies entirely on consumers making a conscious effort to make pro environmental and pro social choices, persuaded by advertising firms or other private institutions.
+This relies entirely on consumers making a conscious effort to make pro-environmental and pro-social choices, persuaded by advertising firms or other private institutions.
 These efforts have been met with little success.

 The deadline is too short to read someone else's essay